mattermost/docs/source/configure/configuration-settings.rst

 Minimum Hashtag Length
 ^^^^^^^^^^^^^^^^^^^^^^

-Minimum number of characters in a hashtag.
+The minimum number of characters in a hashtag.
 This must be greater than or equal to 2.
 MySQL databases must be configured to support searching strings shorter than three characters, see `documentation <https://dev.mysql.com/doc/refman/8.0/en/fulltext-fine-tuning.html>`_.

 +-------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"MinimumHashtagLength": 3`` with numerical input.                           |